Mazda CX-5 years to avoid — most common problems

 The second generation of the CX-5 started production in 2017 and some issues were reported with the 2018 and 2019 model years.
 The biggest concern of the drivers was the TCM error that sometimes caused the engine to stall.
 This also triggered a recall by Mazda in 2019 and you should at least check if the model you’ve got your eyes on has been recalled and fixed.

-Also, these models have faced some critics for the infotainment system faults like radio changing stations on their own and touch-screen system failure.
+Also, these models have faced some criticism for the infotainment system faults like radio changing stations on their own and touch-screen system failure.
 On top of that, there have been some issues with the windshield defroster, so it’s better to go for later model years instead.

 While these listed issues might seem like a lot to deal with, the CX-5 is a rather reliable car.
 You can get the most out of it by steering away from the problematic model years and picking the more reliable ones.
 The first year of production and later model years of the second generation should set you on the right track with minimum required repairs.